Contents:

 - by soaking in cold water before washing, if blood-stained.
 Disinfect the bowl/sink that the clothing was soaked in after use.

-- separately from other clothing and at a high temperature, if soiled
+- separately from other clothing and at a high temperature, if soiled.

 In certain situations, an item of clothing may need to be destroyed due to contamination with biological material.
 If this is the case, seal the item in a hazard bag and dispose of as clinical waste.